wpwupingwp/OGU/README.md

 primer.
 The default value is `4`.

 `-mismatch [number]`: The maximum number of mismatched bases in a primer.
-This options is used to remove primer candidates if the BLAST results show that there is too much mismatch.
+This option is used to remove primer candidates if the BLAST results show that there is too much mismatch.
 The default value is `4`.

 # Performance